Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Application to Fractional Spending

+\paratitle{Previous Protocol} The original protocol proceeds in two phases.
+During the \emph{validation phase}, a buyer submits a transaction to a $(k_1,k_2)-$quorum of validators responsible for checking whether sufficient spendable fractions remain available.
+Validators return signed validation proofs that allow the seller to accept the payment without requiring global consensus.

+Once all spendable fractions of an account have been consumed, the protocol enters a \emph{settlement phase}.
+During settlement, validators involved in previous transaction validations are contacted to reconstruct the residual state of the account and compute the remaining balance.
+Similarly, sellers redeem received payments by collecting validation evidence from validators that previously approved transactions.

-\paratitle{Previous Protocol} The protocol in \cite{breakingfp1} uses classic digital signatures from validators: a fractional payment is valid if signed by a $(k_1, k_2)-$quorum.
-Recall that we name here \textit{settlement} for a \textit{buyer settlement} in \cite{breakingfp1} and \textit{redeem} for a \textit{seller settlement}.
+The protocol in \cite{breakingFp1} uses classic digital signatures from validators: a fractional payment is valid if signed by a $(k_1, k_2)-$quorum.
 Settlement and redeem rely on \emph{secret sharing}~\cite{secretSharing}.
 Without it, the adversary can learn the composition of the quorum $Q$ used in a payment when its proofs are shared.
-Armed with this knowledge, the adversary can instantly erase the proofs from all validators in $Q$---because the size of $Q$ is less than $f$---and correct validators would invalidate this redeem, preventing a correct seller from redeeming a payment that was successful.
+With this knowledge, the adversary can instantly erase the proofs from all validators in $Q$---because the size of $Q$ is less than $f$---and correct validators would invalidate this redeem, preventing a correct seller from redeeming a payment that was successful.